How Many Endings Does Ruin Have?

 Ruin’s multiple endings offer a unique experience for players, allowing them to explore different narratives and make meaningful choices that impact the story.
 By understanding the different endings and their implications, players can better appreciate the game’s story and its quirky humor.
 Whether you’re a seasoned Five Nights at Freddy’s fan or new to the franchise, Ruin’s multiple endings are sure to keep you engaged and entertained.

-- Who is the proest player in Minecraft?
+- Who is the 90 rated striker in FIFA 23?